-This Test Procedure, TP-902, is used by the Air Resources Board to determine the diurnal and resting loss evaporative emissions from small off-road engines below 25 horsepower.
+This Test Procedure, TP-902, is used by the Air Resources Board to determine the diurnal and resting loss evaporative emissions from small off-road engines below less than or equal to 25 horsepower19 kilowatts.
 Small off-road engines are defined in Title 13, California Code of Regulations (CCR), section 2401 et seq.
 This Test Procedure is proposed pursuant to Section 43824 of the California Health and Safety Code (CH&SC) and is applicable in all cases where small off-road engines are sold, supplied, offered for sale, or manufactured for use in the State of California.